dive-into-machine-learning/dive-into-machine-learning/README.md

 ## Deep Learning

 In early editions of this guide, there was no specific "Deep Learning" section.
-I omitted it intentionally.
-I think it is not effective for us to jump too far ahead.
-I also know that if you become an expert in traditional Machine Learning, you'll be capable of moving onto advanced subjects like Deep Learning, whether or not I've put that in this guide.
-We're just trying to get you started here!
+There are experts in the field who warn against jumping too far ahead.

 Maybe this is a way to check your progress: ask yourself, does Deep Learning seem like magic?
-If so, take that as a sign that you aren't ready to work with it professionally.
-Let the fascination motivate you to learn more.
+If so, take that as a sign that you aren't ready to work with it professionally, and let the fascination motivate you to learn more.
 I have read some argue you can learn Deep Learning in isolation; I have read others recommend it's best to master traditional Machine Learning first.
 Why not start with traditional Machine Learning, and develop your reasoning and intuition there?
 You'll only have an easier time learning Deep Learning after that.
 After all of it, you'll able to tackle all sorts of interesting problems.

 In any case, when you're ready to dive into Deep Learning, here are some helpful resources.